Zhenev/bootcamp-portfolio/Integrated Project/README.md

 ## Goal:

-The ultimate goal stated for the project is, based on the last year sales data, to determine the most successful platforms/genres/games and make recommendations with regard to the hotspots and the target audience of the next year's advertising campaign.
+The ultimate goal stated for the project is, based on the previous years sales data, to determine the most successful platforms/genres/games and make recommendations with regard to the hotspots and the target audience of the next year's advertising campaign.

 ## Libraries used: